karenL26/data-preprocessing-project/README.md

 * The irrelevant columns were dropped.
 * In the column reviews_per_month the missing values were replaced with 0.0
 * The categorical variables were codificated
-* The listing with price least or equal tha 0 were removed.
+* The listing with price least or equal than 0 were removed.

 Finally the pipeline was saved in cvs file.